The NFSA has acquired a 1:43 scale die-cast Trax model car commemorating the Cinesound Review newsreel.

 The footage documents the 15,450 km Redex car rally which took place over 18 days with 246 entrants driving over rough terrain and unsealed roads.
 Four Cinesound camera operators travelling in two film units captured the footage.

 The classic Australian film Newsfront superbly re-creates the newsreel era of the 1940s and 50s.
-Released 40 years ago this week, the film features a sequence in which newsreel camera operator Len Maguire (played by Bill Hunter) and his assistant (Chris Haywood) are covering the 1953 Redex Reliability Car Trial in a panel van similar to the Cinesound Film Unit model featured above.
+The film features a sequence in which newsreel camera operator Len Maguire (played by Bill Hunter) and his assistant (Chris Haywood) are covering the 1953 Redex Reliability Car Trial in a panel van similar to the Cinesound Film Unit model featured above.

 Newsfront was a big critical and commercial success and launched the international career of director Phillip Noyce.
 It won a then-record 8 AFI (Australian Film Institute) awards from 14 nominations and opened in Australia cinemas on 29 July 1978.